wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 2.8.2 =
+* Bug fix: cases where blank version saved to DB was causing the plugin to keep trying to upgrade
+* Bug fix: data with blank column name was causing query to fail and data not to be displayed

 = 2.8.1 =
 * Bug fix: transform re-assigning the value of a column was creating a duplicate column